sajjadGG/book-python/fastapi/pydantic/types-stdlib.rst

    parsing and validation

 ``typing.Iterable``
-   this is reserved for iterables that shouldn’t be consumed.
+   this is reserved for iterables that shouldn't be consumed.
 See `Infinite Generators <#infinite-generators>`_ below for more detail on parsing and validation